6.3.3 Writing your own aclocal macros

 ])

-Wrapping the AC_PREREQ call inside the macro ensures that Autoconf 2.68 will not be required if AX_FOOBAR is not used.
+Wrapping the AC_PREREQ([2.68]) call inside the macro ensures that the Autoconf 2.68 will not be a prerequisite if AX_FOOBAR is not used.
 Most importantly, quoting the first argument of AC_DEFUN allows the macro to be redefined or included twice (otherwise this first argument would be expanded during the second definition).
 For consistency we like to quote even arguments such as 2.68 that do not require it.

 If you have been directed here by the aclocal diagnostic but are not the maintainer of the implicated macro, you will want to contact the maintainer of that macro.
-Please make sure you have the latest version of the macro and that the problem hasn’t already been reported before doing so: people tend to work faster when they aren’t flooded by mails.
+Please try to make sure you have the latest version of the macro and that the problem hasn’t already been reported before doing so.

 Another situation where aclocal is commonly used is to manage macros that are used locally by the package; Handling Local Macros.